bersilius/seneca-aws-adapter/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Coveralls][BadgeCoveralls]][Coveralls]

 This is a seneca plugin that maps AWS Service operations provided by the aws-sdk to Seneca actions.
 So the aws-sdk itself can be used as a Seneca plugin.
-When you instantiate the plugin or call any service operation you can use the same parameters as you would use with the awd-sdk.
+When you instantiate the plugin or call any service operation you can use the same parameters as you would use with the aws-sdk.

 ## Installation